beakerandjake/advent-of-code-runner/README.md

 Example: If you've submitted correct answers for days 1-16 and day 17 level 1, when your run the `autosolve` command, it will submit the answer for Day 17 Level 2.

 ### `stats [--save]`
-Generates showing your current statistics for the year.
+Generates a table showing your current statistics for the year.
 Shows you which puzzles you have completed, how many attempts you made for each puzzle, and the fastest recorded runtime for that puzzle.
 The table additionally displays your completion percentage for the year, the average number of attempts, and the average runtime.

-If you run the command without the `--save` argument then the table will be printed in the console
+If you run the command without the `--save` argument then the table will be printed to the console
 ```
 npm run stats
 ```